harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Bitcoin Core [script header
 file](https://github.com/bitcoin/bitcoin/blob/master/src/script.h).

-Note: non-standard transactions can add non-data-pushing op codes to their scriptSig, but scriptSig is run separately from the script (with a shared stack), so scriptSig can't use arguments such as `OP_RETURN` to prevent the script from working as expected.
+<span id="scriptsig-sanitization">Note:</span> non-standard transactions can add non-data-pushing op codes to
+their scriptSig, but scriptSig is run separately from the script (with a shared stack), so scriptSig can't use arguments such as `OP_RETURN` to prevent the script from working as expected.